elpinal/mtal/README.md

 ## Note

-The phrase "A modular module system" derives from Xavier Leroy's "A modular module system" (2000).
+The phrase “A modular module system” derives from Xavier Leroy’s “A modular module system” (2000).